Three Campus Program for Comparative East Asian Studies

-Program Site: Keio University in Japan (Keio), Yonsei University in Korea (Yonsei), and University of Hong Kong in China (HKU).
+Program Site: Keio University in Japan, Yonsei University in Korea, and the University of Hong Kong (HKU).

 Eligibility: Minimum 3.0 GPA and one year of college completed at the time of application.
-Students must also have completed a minimum of two semesters of college-level Korean or the equivalent.
+USC participants must also have completed a minimum of two semesters of college-level Korean or the equivalent.
 Students must be available for the full six months of the program.

-Description: The 3-Campus Consortium for Comparative East Asian Studies will bring together students from world-leading Universities in a unique East Asian study abroad program to be held on the campuses of three of the most prestigious academic institutions in East Asia: Keio University in Japan (Keio), Yonsei University in Korea (Yonsei), and The University of Hong Kong in China (HKU).
+Description: The 3-Campus Consortium for Comparative East Asian Studies will bring together students from world-leading universities in a unique East Asian study abroad program to be held on the campuses of three of the most prestigious academic institutions in East Asia: Keio University in Tokyo, Yonsei University in Seoul, and the University of Hong Kong (HKU).

 Participating students will be afforded a truly unique opportunity to learn collectively about East Asia.
 They will experience, analyze and comprehend East Asia from a genuinely comparative perspective by living and studying as a multinational and multicultural community in all three campuses.
-Students will have the option of enrolling in either a full one year or a half year schedule under a rigorous, innovative and coordinated curriculum.
+Students will enroll in the half year program under a rigorous, innovative and coordinated curriculum.

-Academics: The program begins with a 2-week intensive orientation program in Japan.
-The Keio introductory course titled “Japan Now” combines lectures, social gatherings, and cultural excursions with visits to government agencies and business sites in the Tokyo region.
+Academics: The program begins in Tokyo with the 2-week intensive Keio Short-Term Japanese Studies Program (KJSP), which combines lectures, social gatherings, and cultural excursions with visits to government agencies and business sites in the Tokyo region.
 Students then attend the regular spring semester at Yonsei University in Seoul.
-Students take a required 6-unit Korean language course appropriate to their level, as well as the required regional course, “Social Change in Modern Korea.”
-Fluent speakers must take at least one regular Yonsei course taught in Korean.
+Students take a required 6-unit Korean language course appropriate to their level, as well as a required regional core course, “Social Change in Modern Korea” or "Introduction to Korean Studies."
+Fluent Korean speakers must take at least one regular Yonsei course taught in Korean.
 Area studies courses, taught in English by Yonsei professors, are available in five general areas: Comparative Literature and Culture, Economics, International Studies, Political Science and International Relations, and Korean Studies.

 Activities and Other Program Features: Students are encouraged to get involved in campus activities during the spring term at Yonsei, such as cheering the Yonsei sports teams, playing pick-up basketball or volleyball, martial arts clubs, political groups, language exchange, and much more.
 Students also have the opportunity to have a short stay with a host family.